 This recipe doesn’t have to be a one-time thing, though.
 You can roast a double batch of these Brussels sprouts, properly store them in labeled and sealed containers, and use them in salads or nourish bowls throughout the week.
 If sealed, they will last in the refrigerator for 3-4 days.

-Roasted Beets and Brussels Sprouts
+Roasted Beets and Brussel Sprouts